dagbjorn/microcoffeeonkube/README.md

 :bulb: The keystore properties are specified in `application.properties` of each microservice using the `microcoffeeonkube-certificates` artifact.

 ### Build the microservices
 Use Maven to build each microservice in turn.
-(Spring Boot applications only.)
+(The Spring Boot applications only.)

-:exclamation: Just remember that Minikube must be running for successful building the Docker images.
+:exclamation: Just remember that Minikube must be running for building the Docker images successfully.

 In `microcoffeeonkube-location`, `microcoffeeonkube-order` and `microcoffeeonkube-gui`, run: